N30Yang/Servotester/README.md

 Update the PORT variable in main.py to match your Device Manager (e.g., COM3 or /dev/ttyUSB0).

+Here is the finalized HOW TO USE and TROUBLESHOOTING sections, formatted in clean Markdown for your README.md.

-# HOW TO USE
+🛠 HOW TO USE
 1. Configuration
-Open Servo_Benchmark_tester.py and check the top of the script:
+Open Servo_Benchmark_tester.py in your text editor and check the top of the script:

-Hardware Mode: Change PORT to match your Device Manager (e.g., COM3 or /dev/ttyUSB0).
+Hardware Mode: Change PORT to match your Device Manager (e.g., COM3 on Windows or /dev/ttyUSB0 on Linux).

 Test Mode: Change PORT to "TEST".
 This lets you run the script without any hardware connected.
-It will skip the serial check and print the raw hex packets to your screen in BRIGHT RED so you can check the math.
+It will skip the serial check and print the raw hex packets to your screen in BRIGHT RED so you can verify the math and logic.

 2. Running the Script
-Run the program in your terminal:
+Open your terminal or command prompt in the project folder and run:

 Bash
 python Servo_Benchmark_tester.py
 3. Select Your Mode
-Once the intro screen clears, you will have two options:
+Once the intro screen clears and you press [ENTER], you will have two options:

-Option [1] Automatic Benchmark: The script will automatically test the servo's absolute minimum (0), absolute maximum (4095), and perform a "sweep-swoop" rapid response test before returning to neutral.
+Option [1] Automatic Benchmark: The script performs a "sanity check" sequence.
+It tests the absolute minimum (0), the absolute maximum (4095), and runs a "sweep-swoop" rapid response test before returning the servo to neutral.

-Option [2] Live/Manual Mode: * Type a raw number (0-4095) to move the servo to that specific register position.
+Option [2] Live/Manual Mode: * Raw: Type a number between 0-4095 to move to a specific register position.

-Type a degree followed by 'd' (e.g., 180d or 90d) to have the script automatically calculate the position.
+Degrees: Type a number followed by d (e.g., 180d or 90.5d) to move to a specific angle.

-Type exit to return to the main menu.
+Exit: Type exit to return to the main menu.

-TROUBLESHOOTING
+⚠️ TROUBLESHOOTING
-If you see the [GUARDRAIL] ERROR, check the following:
+If you see a [GUARDRAIL] ERROR, check the following common issues:

-Is the 12V power supply actually plugged in?
+Power: Is the 12V Power Supply actually plugged into the Driver Board?
+(USB alone won't move the servos).

-Is the jumper on the Waveshare board set to B?
+Jumper: Is the jumper on the Waveshare board set to Mode B (USB Mode)?

-Is another program (like Arduino IDE) using your COM port?
+Port Busy: Is another program (like Arduino IDE, Serial Monitor, or another Python instance) using your COM port?

+Drivers: If the COM port doesn't show up in your Device Manager, you may need to install the CH340/CP2102 drivers for the adapter board.